matthewyang204/WordPad/README.md

 - Visual Studio 2019
 - C++ Desktop Development workflow installed in VS
 - C++ MFC & ATL Libraries installed in VS
+- Inno Setup 6.43 or later

 # Installation
 Just run the installer.

 # Development
 For testing, you will need to build the project with the `Debug | Win32` configuration.
 After compiling, open up the Debug folder or start the application right in Visual Studio.
+You can build installers by compiling for `Release | Win32` and then opening up Inno Setup 6.43 or later and hitting either Ctrl+F9 or `Build > Compile` in the bar at the top of the window.

 ## This Is A Fork
 Please note that this project is a fork.
 It is continued development on WordPad based off the edition of WordPad packaged with Windows XP and earlier found hiding in the Microsoft VC++ Samples repo.
 You can check out the [VCSamples](https://github.com/microsoft/VCSamples) repo; the src was found in the [WordPad](https://github.com/microsoft/VCSamples/tree/master/VC2010Samples/MFC/Visual%20C%2B%2B%202008%20Feature%20Pack/WordPad) section.